nonchalanty/red-algae/commands/useful-commands-and-steps.md

+# README

+This is a rough, work in progress document to help the developer to better keep track of important steps performed.
+It is not comprehensive so some interpretation will sometimes be required
+(for example, making logical decisions about which directory to execute the cmds from).
+This document is not meant to be neat!

+---

-# Steps to start jbconect server
+## Steps to start jbconect server

 The steps werent recorded here but a few rough documents I made outline the installation steps ("working-cmds-.....txt") But some other useful things to note for future: